 The BS in Healthcare Management Tempo Learning degree completion option1 is ideal for busy working professionals like you.
 Your progress is measured by the mastery or demonstration of skills, abilities, and knowledge in a particular area of expertise (AoE).

 Each competency has been carefully designed by expert faculty with input from employers, with your education and future employment in mind.

 The General Program is offered is two other degree completion options:

 Students may be eligible to transfer up to 135 credits.

 This represents the minimum credits for program completion.
 Time to completion will vary by student, depending on individual progress and credits transferred, if applicable.
-For a personalized estimate of your time to completion, call an enrollment advisor at 844-768-0515.
+For a personalized estimate of your time to completion, call an enrollment specialist at 844-768-0515.